-The District acknowledges its on-going fiduciary responsibilities to actively manage the proceeds of debt issued for public purposes in a manner that is consistent with California law governing the investment of public funds and with the permitted securities covenants of related bond documents executed by the District.
+The District acknowledges its on-going fiduciary responsibilities to actively manage the proceeds of debt issued for public purposes in a manner that is consistent with California law governing the investment of public funds, federal tax law provisions applicable to the investment of bond proceeds and the permitted securities covenants of related bond documents executed by the District.
 Where applicable, the District's official investment policy and legal documents for particular debt issuance shall govern specific methods of investment of bond related proceeds.
 Preservation of principal will be the primary goal of any investment strategy followed by the availability of funds, followed by return on investment.

-The District shall competitively bid the purchase of investment securities (except State and Local Government Series (SLGs) issued by the US Treasury), investment contracts, float contracts, forward purchase agreements and any other investments pertaining to its tax-exempt debt issues.
+The District shall competitively bid the purchase of investment securities (except State and Local Government Series (SLGS) issued by the US Treasury), investment contracts, float contracts, forward purchase agreements and any other investments pertaining to its tax-exempt debt issues.
 A duly registered investment advisor or the County of Los Angeles Treasurer-Tax Collector shall solicit bids for investment products.
-Eligible and qualified providers, but not any of the members of the District's financial advisor pool, may bid on investment products.
+Eligible and qualified providers, but not any of the members of the District's municipal advisor pool, may bid on investment products.